 Make a clean start

 Back acne removal begins in the shower.
 “As with any type of acne, begin with an over-the-counter skin care routine that includes a gentle, water-soluble body wash,” says Begoun.
-Everyone’s pharmacy favourite, Cetaphil Gentle Skin Cleanser is a great body wash for back acne.
-And follow Kendall Jenner’s trick: Always use your body wash after you wash your hair to ensure you properly remove all shampoo and conditioner residue as it can block your pores and lead to breakouts.
+Cetaphil Gentle Skin Cleanser ($15.99 at Chemist Warehouse), AKA everyone's favourite pharmacy cleanser, is a great body wash for back acne.
+And follow Kendall Jenner’s trick: always use your body wash after you wash your hair to ensure you properly remove all shampoo and conditioner residue as it can block your pores and lead to breakouts.

 Use a chemical exfoliant

 Removing those built-up dead skin cells is essential for clearing clogged pores, but rather than abrasive physical scrubs that may inflame your bacne, use a chemical exfoliant instead.
 Left on the skin to work their magic, they work by dissolving the ‘glue’ that bonds dead skin cells together.
 Begoun recommends a leave-on exfoliant that contains two per cent salicylic acid.
-Give Medik8 Blemish Control Pads a go – they can be used on your face as well as over your back, shoulders, chest and upper arms.
+Give Medik8 Blemish Control Pads ($59 at Adore Beauty) a go – they can be used on your face as well as over your back, shoulders, chest and upper arms.

 Apply a spot treatment

 Just like pimples on your face, spot treatments will help heal flare-ups.
-Begoun sanctions a topical disinfectant medicated with 2.5 per cent or five per cent benzoyl peroxide, such as Paula’s Choice CLEAR Extra Strength Daily Skin-Clearing Treatment.
-This back acne cream formula sets to a soft matte finish, creating the perfect base for makeup.
+Begoun suggests a topical disinfectant medicated with 2.5 per cent or five per cent benzoyl peroxide, such as Paula's Choice CLEAR Extra Strength Daily Skin-Clearing Treatment ($29 at Paula's Choice).
+Not only will it be busy banishing bacteria below and above the skin's surface but it also aids in reducing the pesky redness that acne always brings along with it.

 Seek professional advice